-An ordered collection of spacy.tokens.Doc, all of the same language and sharing the same spacy. language.Language processing pipeline and vocabulary, with data held in-memory.
+An ordered collection of spacy.tokens.Doc, all of the same language and sharing the same spacy. language processing pipeline and vocabulary, with data held in-memory.

-Initialize from a language / Language and (optionally) one or a stream of texts or (text, metadata) pairs:
+Initialize from a Language name or instance and (optionally) one or a stream of texts or (text, metadata) pairs:

 '''

 ds = textacy.datasets.CapitolWords()

 records = ds.records(limit=50)

-corpus = textacy.Corpus("en", data=records)
+corpus = textacy.Corpus("en_core_web_sm", data=records)

 print(corpus)

 Corpus(50 docs, 32175 tokens)

 '''